Thursday, 31 December 2015

 Saturday, 26 December 2015

-What It’s Like to Have Russian Jets Bomb the Crap Out of Your Town
+What Russia Bombing the Crap Out of Your Town Is Like

 'Aleppo’s children are now being educated in apartments on the front-lines, because their open air schools have been bombed by Russia.
 In these makeshift academies, the primary fear is “elephant bombs,” the regime’s “locally made” ground-to-ground missiles (so called because sound like the an elephant’s trunk blow when they’re launched) which can hit 60 or 70 times a day.